 Spread betting is deemed to be an activity practised only in the United Kingdom and Ireland, mostly because those jurisdictions are where you have a preponderance of spread betting companies.
 However, you can actually spread bet from anywhere in the world on these platforms, provided your country is one of the locations approved for such a service by the spread bet providers.

-For instance, you can spread bet from South Africa, Europe or Asia on various platforms.
+For instance, you can spread bet from South Africa with FSCA regulated brokers, Europe or Asia on various platforms.
 But depending on your location, you may not be tax-exempt; you have to check the tax laws in the country of your residence.

 Is Spread Betting Legal Outside the UK?

 The issue of the legality of spread betting is actually a matter of the location of the trader and the extant laws in that location.
 For instance, spread betting (as is most activity considered as online gambling) is considered illegal in the US.
 So if you are a US citizen or resident, you will be breaking the law if you engage in spread betting.

 Spread betting is also illegal in Japan and Australia.
 It must be stated that the countries where spread betting is illegal are countries where laws have been passed banning the activity outright.
 There are countries where regulators have a negative view towards spread betting, but no laws have been passed to outlaw this activity.
 So traders in those countries tend to flock to the UK-based providers to spread bet on their favourite assets.